MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/technical-complexity.md

 ## Release backlog: Aligning business change and technical coordination

 In the context of a migration, a _release_ is an activity that deploys one or more workloads into production.
 A release generally covers several iterations or technical work.
 However, it represents a single iteration of business change.
 After one or more workloads have been prepared for production promotion, a release occurs.
 The decision to package a release is made when the workloads migrated represent enough business value to justify injecting change into a business environment.
 Releases are executed in conjunction with a [business change plan](../optimize/business-change-plan.md), after [business testing](../optimize/business-test.md) has been completed.
-The Cloud Strategy team is responsible for planning and overseeing the execution of a release to ensure that the desired business change is released.
+The cloud strategy team is responsible for planning and overseeing the execution of a release to ensure that the desired business change is released.

 A *release backlog* is the future state plan that defines a coming release.
 Release backlog is the pivot point between business change management (*migration backlog*) and technical change management (*sprint backlog*).
 A release backlog consists of a list of workloads from the migration backlog that align to a specific subset of business outcome realization.
-Definition and submission of a release backlog to the Cloud Adoption team serve as a trigger for deeper analysis and migration planning.
-After the Cloud Adoption team has verified the technical details associated with a release, it can choose to commit to the release, establishing a release timeline based on current knowledge.
+Definition and submission of a release backlog to the cloud adoption team serve as a trigger for deeper analysis and migration planning.
+After the cloud adoption team has verified the technical details associated with a release, it can choose to commit to the release, establishing a release timeline based on current knowledge.

-Given the degree of analysis required to validate a release, the Cloud Strategy team should maintain a running list of the next two to four releases.
+Given the degree of analysis required to validate a release, the cloud strategy team should maintain a running list of the next two to four releases.
 The team should also attempt to validate as much of the following information as possible, before defining and submitting a release.
-A disciplined Cloud Strategy team capable of maintaining the next four releases can significantly increase the consistency and accuracy of release timeline estimates.
+A disciplined cloud strategy team capable of maintaining the next four releases can significantly increase the consistency and accuracy of release timeline estimates.

 ### Release backlog data points

-A partnership between the Cloud Strategy team and the Cloud Adoption team collaborates to add the following data points for any workloads in the release backlog:
+A partnership between the cloud strategy team and the cloud adoption team collaborates to add the following data points for any workloads in the release backlog:

 - **Refined inventory.** Validation of required assets to be migrated.
 Often validated through log or monitoring data at the host, network, or OS level to ensure an accurate understanding of network and hardware dependencies of each asset under standard load.
 - **Usage patterns.** An understanding of the patterns of usage from end users.
 These patterns often include an analysis of end-user geographical distribution, network routes, seasonal usage spikes, daily/hourly usage spikes, and end-user composition (interval versus external).